Skip to content

 In most cases, the additional overhead remains modest compared to native JSON libraries.

-JSON Schema Validation Benchmark
+JSON Schema Validating Benchmark

 SJF4J fully supports JSON Schema Draft 2020-12 and consistently ranks among the top-performing Java implementations in Bowtie benchmarks.